anttiluode/TakensPhaseSpaceVisualizerVST/README.md

 Use Phasespacemicroscope3.py (standalone) with VB Audio cable as the vst was not as good.
 So channel something to vb output and use the vb input in the code.
+Use this pip line to intall its requirements: pip install numpy sounddevice scipy matplotlib

-A Real-Time Topological Window into Audio Dynamics
+## A Real-Time Topological Window into Audio Dynamics

 The Takens Phase Space Visualizer is a JUCE-based audio analysis plugin that transforms your incoming audio into a living, breathing geometric portrait.
 Unlike traditional oscilloscopes or spectrum analyzers, this plugin reveals the hidden topology of your sound by reconstructing its phase space manifold in real time.